voidrak/FetaNa/README.md

 ---

 Thank you for checking out FetaNa!
 I hope it serves as a valuable tool for students preparing for their university exit exams.
-If you have any questions or feedback, feel free to reach out!
+If you have any questions or feedback, feel free to reach out and call!